griffithlab/pVACtools/docs/pvacview/pvacseq_module/pvacseq_vignette.rst

 First, navigate to the Upload page, and click on ``Load demo data``.
 This will immediately load:

-- A tsv of Class I data
+- A tsv of Class I data: a high level aggregated file that lists all MHC-class-I predicted epitopes, their binding affinity scores, and additional variant information (the coordinate, coverage, vaf, and expression of the variants and transcripts encoding the epitopes).
 - A json file of Class I data
-- An additional tsv for Class II data
+- A tsv for Class II data: an aggregated file that lists all MHC-class-II predicted epitopes.
-- A list of genes of interest (cancer census hotspot gene list tsv)
+- A list of genes of interest: in this example, it's a tsv of the cancer census hotspot gene list from COSMIC.

-and take you to the 'Visualize and Explore' page.

 .. figure:: ../../images/screenshots/vignette/pvacview-loadDemoDataset.png
     :width: 1000px